 Power optimizer for solar panels is a DC/DC converter that is connected to each solar panel in the PV system, turning them into smart modules.
 By constantly monitoring the maximum production capacity of each individual solar module, optimizers can increase your PV plant energy production – potentially increasing revenue and shortening system payback time.
-Simply put, power optimizer maximizes the performance of each panel individually.
+Simply put, the main benefit of power optimizer is that it maximizes the performance of each panel individually.

 When installing solar panels, the panels are connected into groups or arrays.
 In the case of roof-mounted and in-roof panels, there are usually 12-20 solar panels in one group.
 If the productivity of one of these panels decreases (shadows from trees and clouds, dust, bird droppings, failures of PV components and other factors), then the productivity of the whole group decreases.
 Defective or shaded panels may produce 15 to 25 percent less solar energy than other panels, and in some cases up to 50 percent less.
 With the help of optimizers, each panel can be placed in a separate group, and the aim is to ensure that the productivity of each solar panel is as high as possible.